-The course is supplemented by visits from renowned pastry chefs (master pastry chefs, Meilleurs Ouvriers de France pastry chefs) who contribute to candidates’ success in the final exam.
+The course is enriched by visits from renowned chocolate makers and confectioners (Meilleurs Ouvriers de France chocolate makers and confectioners, artisans) who contribute to candidates’ success in the final exam.

 - High-end facilities: 16 students maximum per lab, ergonomic work stations facilitating exchanges between students and chef-instructors, state-of-the-art equipment and high-quality ingredients